shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 1. You have to study at least 5 minutes per day.
 Otherwise, this day won't be counted as “studied” (<i><a href="https://github.com/ThoreBor/Anki_Leaderboard/issues/122" target="_blank">See this issue for more info</a></i>).
-1. At the end of each season, the top 20% will be promoted, and the last 20% will be relegated.
 <br>

 ## 🌐Leaderboard Web